klimesm/GIS_E6010_Project_Course_2025/U-Net_PyTorch/Documentation/preprocessing_documentation.md

-# `preprocessing.py` — Data Preprocessing pipeline for LightningDitchNet
+# `preprocessing.py` — Data Preprocessing Pipeline for LightningDitchNet

 ## Overview
 `preprocessing.py` handles all **data preprocessing and chip generation** steps required for training and testing the `LightningDitchNet` segmentation model.